 On 20 January, the judges will head online to discuss the shortlisted selection and announce the winner.
 The 2022 judging panel is broadcaster Melanie Sykes, poet Momtaza Mehri and arts editor for The Daily Telegraph Anita Singh, with author and journalist Gary Young as chair of judges.
 He says: “The list illustrates the degree to which there is not one North but many, rooted not just in place but time, gender, race and religion: all moulded into elegant prose and conveyed with engaging storytelling.”

-The Portico Prize was established in 1985, and previous winning and shortlisted authors have included Poet Laureate Simon Armitage, Anthony Burgess, AS Byatt, Sarah Hall, Hilary Mantel and “Queen of Tartan Noir” Val McDermid.
-Its resurrection earlier this year was announced as part of a new partnership with the Manchester Writing School at Manchester Metropolitan University.
-Each of the shortlisted authors will be gifted with honorary membership of the wood-panelled and glass-domed Portico Library in 2020 and the winner will receive £10,000.
-Not bad.
+The Portico Prize was established in 1985, and previous winning and shortlisted authors have included Poet Laureate Simon Armitage, Anthony Burgess, AS Byatt, Sarah Hall, Hilary Mantel, “Queen of Tartan Noir” Val McDermid and Benjamin Myers, in 2015, with Beastings.
+Its resurrection in 2019, after a hiatus of three years, was announced as part of a new partnership with the Manchester Writing School at Manchester Metropolitan University.
+In 2020, Jessica Andrews became the youngest author to win The Portico Prize with her debut novel Saltwater, which follows a Sunderland lass to London.

 Ticket-holders to the readings are entitled to an exclusive offer to purchase signed books with a special Portico Prize 2022 bookplate.
 Buy individually or all six together for 20 per cent off.
 Please note, this Zoom webinar event will be recorded.